AndreiD/Flask-Easy-Template/README.md

 - Latest bootstrap template, modernizer, jquery etc. latest, served from content delivery networks.
 - User Registry, Login & Forgot Password
 - Secured Admin Panel
-- Pagination
+- Email integration with SendGrid & a contact form with recaptcha
-- A sample tasks database with SQLALchemy
+- A sample tasks database with SQLALchemy with Pagination
+- Colored terminal logging utilities, view memory usage, etc.

 #### How to use it: